Who is this guide for?

 Just recently the UK’s most read online newspaper, The Guardian, was also added to the block list.

 UPDATE July 22,2017: Internet users in China are reporting that Whatsapp is now facing blockage and censorship within China.
+Click here for a full list of websites blocked in China.

 Obviously, being unable to use the above sites represents a huge barrier.